-Article 11 - Definition of terms
+Article 1^1 - Definition of terms

 - 1. Generic pharmaceutical product an international off-patent repeatedly manufactured pharmaceutical product. - 11.
-Reference product a pharmaceutical product used to confirm the bioequivalence of a generic pharmaceutical product, and which has been granted a marketing authorisation for its own market by any regulator recognised by the Government of Georgia, and if there is no such marketing authorisation for the aforementioned market, a reproduced pharmaceutical product having been established on the Georgian market during at least the last 10 years, or an innovative (new original) pharmaceutical product that has been granted a marketing authorisation in Georgia. - 2.
-Bulk pharmaceutical product a pharmaceutical product that has passed all stages of a manufacturing and technological process, except for the final packaging. - 3.
-Immunobiological preparation a medicinal product used for immunobiological prevention and therapy (vaccines, sera, test systems, products containing allergens). - 4.
-Patient information leaflet information that is intended for personnel with medical and pharmaceutical education and/or consumers, and accompanies a pharmaceutical product. - 5.
-Prescription a note written by a physician to a pharmacist regarding the rules and procedures of preparing, dispensing and administering a pharmaceutical product. - 6.
-Pharmaceutical product prepared according to a magistral formula prescription a pharmaceutical product prepared for a given patient. - 7.
+Reference product a pharmaceutical product used to confirm the bioequivalence of a generic pharmaceutical product, and which has been granted a marketing authorisation for its own market by any regulator recognised by the Government of Georgia, and if there is no such marketing authorisation for the aforementioned market, a reproduced pharmaceutical product having been introduced to the Georgian market for at least the last 10 years, or an innovative (new original) pharmaceutical product having been granted a marketing authorisation in Georgia. - 2.
+Bulk pharmaceutical product a pharmaceutical product that has passed all stages of the manufacturing and technological process, except for the final packaging stage. - 3.
+Immunobiological preparation a medicinal product used for immunobiological prevention and therapy (vaccines, sera, test systems, or products containing allergens). - 4.
+Patient information leaflet information intended for personnel with medical and pharmaceutical education and/or consumers, which is enclosed with a pharmaceutical product. - 5.
+Prescription a written notice of a physician to a pharmacist regarding the procedures for preparing, dispensing and administering a pharmaceutical product. - 6.
+Pharmaceutical product prepared according to a magistral formula prescription a pharmaceutical product prepared for a certain patient. - 7.
 Labelling information presented on a primary and/or secondary packaging. - 8.
-Secondary packaging a form of packaging, in which a pharmaceutical product that is contained in a primary packaging, is placed. - 9.
+Secondary packaging a form of packaging in which a pharmaceutical product in a primary packaging is placed. - 9.
 Pharmaceutical product prepared according to an officinal prescription a pharmaceutical product prepared in a pharmacy according to the pharmacopoeia. - 10.
-Primary packaging a package form directly covering a pharmaceutical product. - 11.
-Radiopharmaceuticals and diagnostic medical products preparations with ionising radiation properties and/or chemical products used in medical practice. - 12.
-Medical goods medical goods used in medical practice for disease prevention, diagnostics, treatment, and patient care: instruments, devices, appliances, medical equipment, dressing material, prosthetic and orthopaedic appliances, etc. - 13.
-Pharmaceutical product (therapeutic agents) medicine or a physiologically active substances derived naturally or by synthesis, or their combination, allowed for medical use, including complementary medicinal products, biologically active additives and paratherapeutic products that are voluntarily registered under the National Regime of State Registration of Pharmaceutical Products. - 131.
-Similar pharmaceutical product any product of a form and dosage of a medicine, which contains the same active substance (substances) obtained through synthesis or by a biotechnological method (different salt, ether, isomer, or a mix of isomers of the active substance are considered to be the same substance if they do not substantially differ in terms of safety and efficacy). - 132.
-Biological medicinal product a medicinal product that contains a pharmaceutical substance derived or separated from a biological source.
+Primary packaging a form of packaging directly in contact with a pharmaceutical product. - 11.
+Radiopharmaceuticals and diagnostic medical products preparations with ionising radiation features and/or chemical products used in medical practice. - 12.
+Medical goods medical goods used in medical practice for disease prevention, diagnostics, treatment, and patient care such as instruments, devices, appliances, medical equipment, dressing material, prosthetic and orthopaedic products, etc. - 13.
+Pharmaceutical product (therapeutic agent) a medicine or a physiologically active substance derived naturally or by synthesis or a combination thereof, the effect of which on a human body is a result of the pharmacological, immunological or metabolic action, and which is allowed for medical use, including a complementary medicinal product, biologically active additive or a paratherapeutic product voluntarily registered under the National Regime of State Registration of Pharmaceutical Products. - 131.
+Similar pharmaceutical product a product of any form and dosage of a medicine containing the same active substance (substances) obtained through synthesis or by a biotechnological method (different salt, ether, isomer, or a mix of isomers of the active substance are considered to be the same substance if they do not substantially differ in terms of safety and efficacy). - 132.
+Biological medicinal product a medicinal product containing a pharmaceutical substance derived or isolated from a biological source.
 For the purposes of this Law, medicinal products containing active substances of non-transgenic animal or vegetable origin or the sum of these substances, containing active substances derived from human urine, containing bacterial lysates, containing bacteriophages shall not belong to a biological medicinal product.
 The following shall belong to biological medicinal products: